imdbmi/imdbmi.github.io/index.md

 ### Age

+Let's now turn our focus to another simple yet widely used metric to determine the diversity of a community - age.
+A common

 A movie that represents a diverse range of ages may be more relatable and resonant for a wider range of viewers.
 Additionally, a diverse cast can help to attract a diverse audience, which can also contribute to the movie's financial success.

-In this section, we will study the
+In this part, we will try to unravel the mistery in our data to see if a more diversed cast in terms of age can ripple through more audiences thus generating higher movie box revenue.
 <center>
 <iframe
     frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="plots/revenue_vs_mean_cast_age.html">